nikomatsakis/constantly-effective/src/quadrant-paren-const.md

     // const in all impls:
     const fn always_const(&self) -> u32;

-    // const if declared in impl as const≈g
+    // const if declared in impl as const
     (const) fn maybe_const(&self) -> u32;

     // const if (a) declared in impl as const and (b) methods in `T: ATT` impl are const